graphql-java-generator/graphql-maven-plugin-project/README.md

 They offer the exact same functionalities:
 * __[graphql-gradle-plugin](https://plugins.gradle.org/plugin/com.graphql-java-generator.graphql-gradle-plugin)__ is compiled against Spring Boot 2 and Spring Framework 5
+    * This version of the plugin exists for the 1.x and 2.x releases
+    * As the graphql-gradle-plugin is built for Sprint Boot 2, it will not maintained starting from version 3.0
 * __[graphql-gradle-plugin3](https://plugins.gradle.org/plugin/com.graphql-java-generator.graphql-gradle-plugin3)__ is compiled against Spring Boot 3 and Spring Framework 6